Understand invoices with reports

 Looker: Looker invoices appear in the entry named

-For other asset types, only Microsoft Azure billing data is available in Cloud Analytics; it will stay in the Unallocated
+For other asset types, only Microsoft Azure billing data is available in Cloud Analytics; it will stay in the Unallocated.

 Example